HEP-KE/mcp-ke/documentation/04_CLIENT.md

 ## Integration with Claude Desktop

-We show how to set up the MCP server with Claude Desktop to give Claude access to all cosmology analysis tools.
+We show how to set up the MCP server with a client (like Claude Desktop in this example to give Claude access to all cosmology analysis tools).

 ### Setup Process